-I want to thank Jo Dominy for taking on the lion's share of the wonderful post meeting refreshment duties at our meetings this year, as well as all others who generously contributed.
-I hope you will agree with me that this has been another good year for the WHS with insightful and interesting programs.
+I want to thank Jo Dominy for taking on the lion's share of the wonderful post meeting refreshment duties at our meetings this year, as well as all others who with me that this has been another good year for the WHS with insightful and interesting programs.
 Please feel free to put on your thinking cap and give me ideas for next year's programs.
 Our Kick-off Classic will be on September 14th.
 Details will follow.
+I hope to see you this Friday, May 11th at generously contributed.
+I hope you will agree